dan1lo/dan1lo/README.md

 - 🤔 &nbsp; Looking for understand how we improve Software Engineering Education and the impact of Humans Aspects in Software Engineering.
 - 🎓 &nbsp; Ph.D in Computer Science <a href="www.cin.ufpe.br">UFPE</a>.
 - 💼 &nbsp; Working with **Data Analysis, People Analysis, Software Engineering and Software Engineering Education** at  <a href="https://www.zup.com.br/">Zup Innovation</a>
-- 💼 &nbsp; Assistant Professor (Professor Adjunto) at Faculdade SENAC - Recife
+- 💼 &nbsp; Assistant Professor (Professor Adjunto) at Faculdade SENAC - Recife (UX, Software Engineering and information security)
 - 🌱 &nbsp; Learning more about **Statistic, Python, Pandas and machine learning**.